ylopez25/Tech-dive/client/docs/Journal.md

     * installed autoprefix `npm install autoprefixer@latest cross-env --save-dev`
     * edited client/package.json based on instructions of css autoprefixer -> [repo](https://github.com/postcss/autoprefixer)

+### 02.09.24
+- imported dayjs

 ### DS to implement
+- Admin Page
+    * implement useContext and add admin page with buttons that u/d

 0. perform data cleaning, examId is going to be exam_type_id

 1. Dictionary called ExamTypes - (1) iterate through all records, (2) insatiate a key for each exam_type_id in dict ExamTypes, (3) append at examTypes[exam_type_id] for all records that match that particular examType, (4) add a random report_id to each record